-Faculty of Arts COVID-19 Safety Plan
+Faculty of Arts: Academic Advising Local COVID-19 Safety Plan

-This plan is a faculty level operational and workspace safety plan for the Faculty of Arts.
+This plan is an intermediate/unit or local level operational and workspace safety plan for the Faculty of Arts.
 Individual unit-level plans will be based on this template.
 A unit-level plan requires the review of the operational activities in your workspace to ensure effective controls are in place to prevent the transmission of COVID-19.
 Management and supervisory staff are responsible for developing and updating each unit document to meet current government-mandated requirements. https://covid19.ubc.ca/.